teejaydub/grids/README.md

     Its own exception type, with more helpful context and suggestions?
       Look at Click's user input exceptions
 * Ease of use
+  * Hint mode: show next modification to the solution and the constraint it comes from
   * Allow interactive prompting for initial if it's not provided (or any other missing parameters?)
+    * Then save that to an auto-named file for convenient re-editing
   * Assume `.yml` extension for input files - so "grids solve Sudoku" is a complete command line.

 ## Concepts